LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

     This is done manually on the develop branch.

-Currentl,y we have the following test plans on RZ:
+Currently, we have the following test plans on RZ:

   Build and Test Develop Branch (all compilers, nightly, rzalastor)
     This is done on a nightly basis on the develop branch.